Cricket World Cup points table: Why are India above South Africa and Australia

 Related video: India captain Rohit Sharma speaks at captains day for the ICC Cricket World Cup 2023 in India

-India are firmly at the top of the ICC Cricket World Cup 2023 points table after their crushing victory over South Africa in Kolkata.
+India finished the group stage of the ICC Cricket World Cup 2023 at the top of the table with 18 points from nine games.

-The Indian team is ahead by points and net run rate as well.
-They have 16 points from eight matches with a net run rate of +2.456.
-South Africa’s second place in the table is now at risk after their net run rate drastically took a hit following their 243-run loss to Team India on Sunday 5 November at Eden Gardens.
-Both teams have qualified for the knockout stage of World Cup 2023.
+Team India, the only unbeaten side in the World Cup, finished four points ahead of the second-placed South Africa.
+With seven wins and two losses, Australia also have the same points as the Proteas but are in third place because of a lower net run rate.

-Australia are the third team to have qualified for the knockout stage, following a miraculous win over Afghanistan in Mumbai.
-The five-time champions have 12 points from eight games and are a position below the South Africans because of a lower net run rate (+0.861).
+New Zealand defeated Sri Lanka by five wickets on 9 November and secured the final spot in the knockout stage.
+The Black Caps, with 10 points from nine matches, beat Pakistan in the race to the semi-finals of World Cup 2023 by two points.

-Pakistan and Afghanistan, in fifth and sixth spots on the table, are level on points (eight) and have a game each remaining.
-If they win their respective final group fixtures, Pakistan and Afghanistan’s points tally will climb to 10, the same as New Zealand.
-The final semi-final spot will then go down to the net run rate.
-The two South Asian sides at present have lower net run rates than the Black Caps.
+Pakistan and Afghanistan, in fifth and sixth spots on the table, lost their final group game respectively and finished with eight points each.

-England, already eliminated from World Cup 2023, finally clinched a second win in the tournament that took them to seventh place with four points, with one game to go.
+England, the defending champions, were the first side to get eliminated from World Cup 2023.
+However, by winning their final two fixtures in the group stage, finished the tournament in seventh spot and therefore clinched a place in next year’s ICC Champions Trophy.

-Sri Lanka have ended their World Cup 2023 campaign by losing two consecutive games, against Bangladesh and New Zealand.
-The Sri Lankans are in the ninth spot, one below Bangladesh.
+Sri Lanka ended their World Cup 2023 campaign by losing two consecutive games, against Bangladesh and New Zealand.
+The Sri Lankans finished in the ninth spot, one below Bangladesh.

-The Netherlands also have four points from eight games and currently sit in the bottom spot following the defeat to England.
-The Dutch side’s final fixture of the tournament is against India, the only side unbeaten this World Cup.
+The Netherlands, the only associate side to have competed in this World Cup, finished at the bottom of the table with two wins from nine matches.

 England were officially knocked out on Saturday after they suffered a 33-run loss to Australia at Ahmedabad’s Narendra Modi Stadium, which marked their fifth consecutive defeat in the ongoing World Cup.
 English skipper Jos Buttler took the blame for the team’s World Cup knockout during the post-match conference.